edchelstephens/docker-for-web-developers/NOTES.md

 1. Create a container volume that points to the source code
 2. Add your souce code into a custom image that is used to create a container

 # Dockerfile and Images

 Dockerfile

 - just a text file that has instructions on it :)
 - These instructions of course are uinique to Docker
 - We run the Dockerfile through the Docker client and it has a `build` command we can run and then that `build` command can read through those instructions, generate a layered file system to generate a Docker image that we can then use to make a container from it.
 - It's just a text file that we want to feed into the Docker build process

 # Dockerfile Overview

 - Text file used to build Docker images
 - Contains build instructions
 - Instructions create intermediate image that can be cached to speed up future builds
 - Used with `docker build` command

+# Dockerfile Key Instructions

+`FROM`

+- Create an image from a baseline image, like Node.js image, a python image and then you build on top of that using this layered file system

+`LABEL`

+- label for the image, e.g.
+- mainter/author

+`RUN`

+- Really important
+- You can actually have different things defined that are going to be run and these would be:
+  - I want to go to the internet and grab something
+  - I want to run npm install, pip install, etc

+`COPY`

+- When you go to production, you want to copy that source code into the container oftentimes

+`ENTRYPOINT`

+- The main entry point for the container
+- The initial entry point that kicks off the container

+`WORKDIR`

+- The working directory
+- This sets the context for where the container is going to run as, for instance, where the entry point is run.
+- So I could say, what folder has my `package.json` and I can do an `npm run`

+`EXPOSE`

+- Expose a port
+- This is the default port the container would then run internally

+`ENV`

+- Define environment variables
+- These environment variables can be then used in the container

+`VOLUME`

+- Define volumes
+- You can define the actual volume and control how it stores that on the host system for the container